Kumbh Mela in Haridwar 2021

 How to Reach

-Haridwar is well connected by roads.
-The city can be accessed from Delhi (210 Km), Dehradun (90 km) and many important cities.
+Haridwar is well connected to the major cities of the nearby states by roads.
+The city is easily accessible from Delhi (210 Km), Dehradun (90 km) and many important cities.

 Haridwar Railway Station is the nearest railhead and well connected with major train stations of India.

-Jolly Grant Airport in Dehradun is the closet airport to reach Kumb Mela Haridwar, It is just 90 kilometers away from Haridwar city.
+Jolly Grant Airport in Dehradun is the closest airport to reach Kumbh Mela Haridwar.
+It is just 90 kilometres away from Haridwar city.